-PAMED believes in improving the practice environment for physicians in Pennsylvania.
-Legislators and regulators can help by recognizing the factors that often lead to “physician burnout” and work to resolve them.
+PAMED believes in improving the practice environment for physicians in Pennsylvania by working to identify some of the key causes and begin the conversation.
+State legislators can help by recognizing the factors that lead to “physician burnout” and work to resolve them.

 No legislation specifically addressing physician burnout has been introduced.

 Research has shown that administrative burdens are one factor of physician burnout.
 To this effort, PAMED supports legislative proposals (e.g. prior authorization reform) that seek to return clinical autonomy to physicians so that they can do what is right for patients rather than what’s in the best interest of insurers.